zeljko9/devops-proj01/README.md

 - Disaster Recovery
 - Use PaaS for Postgres
 - Use app services/container services for keycloak/nginx
-- Put APIM/Front Door in front of Nginx app
+- Put Front Door in front of Nginx app
 - Use Entra ID auth instead of keycloak

-## 8. My desired Architecture
+## 8. My desired Architecture (not perfect, but smth I'd like to work on)
 ![Desired Architecture](DesiredArchitectureProj01.png)

 For three containers (Keycloak, Postgres, Nginx), a full VM is often overkill, and AKS (Azure Kubernetes Service) is even more so because: